 The neo-Luddite temptation

-In 2013, former US Treasury Secretary Larry Summers confessed: "For me the Luddites were always wrong, and technology enthusiasts were always right.
+In 2013, former US Treasury Secretary Larry Summers confessed: “For me the Luddites were always wrong, and the tech enthusiasts were always right.
 Now I'm not so sure anymore.".
-In short, for him the work will sooner or later completely end.
+In short, for him the work will end completely sooner or later.
 Keynes saw this as an opportunity.

-Susskind only touches on the problem, but he asks himself important questions.
-Work ethic, he says, is a modern religion that claims to be the only source of meaning and purpose.
+Susskind only touches on the problem, but asks important questions.
+The work ethic, he says, is a modern religion that claims to be the only source of meaning and purpose.
 "What do you do for living?"
 It is for many people the first question to ask when they meet a stranger.
 Yet faced with precarious and unsatisfactory jobs for a penny, many are losing confidence in the gospel of work.

-Susskind wonders in the last pages "if academics and commentators who fearfully write about a world with less work do not mistakenly project the personal enjoyment they get from their work onto the experience of everyone else."
+Susskind wonders in the last pages “if academics and commentators who write fearfully about a world with less work do not mistakenly project the personal enjoyment they take from their work onto everyone else's experience”.

 The challenge of a jobless world is not only economic but political and psychological.

 I ask a question softly: what will people do all day without work?
-Unemployment tends to create loneliness, lethargy and social unease, especially for young people without work.
-Do I have to remain unemployed and desperate, now?
+Unemployment tends to create loneliness, lethargy and social discomfort, especially among young people without work.
+Must I remain unemployed and desperate, then?
 I'm not saying this.
 And I ask again: Is relying on work to provide self-esteem and social status an inevitable human truth or just the product of a sick work ethic?

-Keynes regretted that the possibility of an era of "leisure and plenty" was viewed with terror: "we have been trained too long to struggle and not enjoy rest".
+Keynes was displeased that the possibility of an era “of leisure and plenty” was viewed with terror: “we have been trained too long to fight and not enjoy rest.”
 In other words, does the fear of not finding work or the fear of a world without work win more?
 Or maybe the fear of running out of money.
 Or without work and without money.
 Money and work.
 Help!

 World without work: the state will have to facilitate the transition

-Moving beyond the age of work will require something like a universal basic income funded by capital taxes to share the proceeds of technological prosperity.
-The available work will also need to be distributed more evenly: after nearly six decades of 40-hour weeks, the goal will (utopistically or practically) aim to bring down the first 8.
-32 hours by 2030, as the British Labor manifesto states.
-Moving society's center of gravity away from wage labor will require visionary "leisure policies" at all levels, from urban planning to education.
+Moving beyond the era of work will require something like a universal basic income funded by capital taxes to share the proceeds of technological prosperity.
+The available work will also need to be distributed more evenly: after almost six decades of 40-hour weeks the goal will aim (utopianally or practically) to break down the top 8.
+32 hours by 2030, as the English Labor manifesto states.
+Shifting society's center of gravity away from paid work will require visionary “leisure policies” at every level, from urban planning to education.
 A Copernican revolution.

 In other words, we will be forced to consider what it really means to live a meaningful life.